adamclark2/TrackingPixel/README.md

 1. You can fill in any username and password if you aren't using a database as long as it's not the empty string

 # Database & Email
 Modify the `application.properties` to connect to a database and-or email.

+See `database.sql` for SQL to init the database.